jjzhang329/DinoBomber/README.md

 - 1/4 Tuesday:
   1. Create the move function
   2. Setup the collision detection!
-  3. Setup the explosion zone and safe zone
+  3. Calculate the explosion zone
 - 1/5 Wednesday:
+  1. Create the AI enemy's random move function
+  2. Collision detection between enemy and dino
+  3. Check if enemy is in the blast zone
+- 1/6 Thursday:
   1. Add and render the game over page
-  2. Add the power-up function
+  2. Style the page
-  3. Render the count of power-up on top
-- 1/6 Thursday:
 - 1/7 Friday: Presentaion Date!

 ## Bonus Features: